 Mediation is a process in which a trained, impartial, neutral third party, called a mediator, helps parties find ways to settle their dispute.
 Mediation is voluntary, private, confidential, and informal.
 There is no formal hearing in mediation.
-Instead, using joint meetings and private caucuses, mediators, who: (1) help the parties identify their real goals; (2) narrow the issues; (3) look for alternatives and options as well as areas of common interest that are consistent with program policies, regulations, statutes, and procedures; and (4) prevent the parties from focusing on only one solution.
+Instead, using joint meetings and private caucuses, mediators: (1) help the parties identify their real goals; (2) narrow the issues; (3) look for alternatives and options as well as areas of common interest that are consistent with program policies, regulations, statutes, and procedures; and (4) prevent the parties from focusing on only one solution.
 Mediators have no decision-making authority.
 The mediator's role is that of a facilitator.
-GFP determinations are not eligible for mediation/alternative dispute resolution.
-However, the amount assessed for failure to follow GFP is eligible for mediation/alternative dispute resolution after RMA issues a GFP reconsideration decision.
+RMA RO GFP determinations and GFP reconsideration decisions are not eligible for mediation/alternative dispute resolution.